ttscoff/bunch/bunch-files/apps.md

 Everything is launched in the order listed in the Bunch file.
 Some apps take longer than others to launch or open a file, so execution will continue in the background after the inital launch of the app.

+If an app is still launching at the time another app is focused, windows from the slower app may appear after other windows are hidden.
+To ensure that the app you want focused remains the only app visible, you can add a delay to the focus command.
+Make it just long enough for other apps to finish launching.

+    @Omnifocus ~5

+As an alternative to hiding and focusing apps, see the [`screen` command]({{ site.baseurl }}/docs/bunch-files/commands/screen/).

 ## Quitting Apps {#quitting}